duckduckgo/duckduckgo-help-pages/_docs/resources/identity-theft/identity-theft-protection.md

 Be on the lookout for these common types of identity theft:

 -   **Credit line identity theft**: Identity thieves can use information like your date of birth and Social Security number to apply for credit cards, loans, and other lines of credit.
--   **Synthetic identity theft**: Bad actors can mix your actual information with fabricated details to forge a “[synthetic](https://www.equifax.com/personal/education/identity-theft/articles/-/learn/synthetic-identity-theft/){:target="\_blank"}” identity, in other words, a person who doesn’t really exist.
+-   **Synthetic identity theft**: Bad actors can mix your actual information with fabricated details to forge a “[synthetic](https://www.equifax.com/personal/education/identity-theft/articles/-/learn/synthetic-identity-theft/){:target="\_blank"}{:rel="noopener noreferrer"}” identity, in other words, a person who doesn’t really exist.
 Identity thieves can then use those fake identities to open fraudulent accounts and make purchases.
--   **Medical identity theft**: Your personally identifiable information can be exploited to [unlawfully obtain](https://www.equifax.com/personal/education/identity-theft/articles/-/learn/medical-identity-theft/){:target="\_blank"} medical services under your name.
+-   **Medical identity theft**: Your personally identifiable information can be exploited to [unlawfully obtain](https://www.equifax.com/personal/education/identity-theft/articles/-/learn/medical-identity-theft/){:target="\_blank"}{:rel="noopener noreferrer"} medical services under your name.
 -   **Tax identity theft**: With a target’s Social Security number, identity thieves can commit tax fraud to steal your tax refund.
 -   **Employment identity theft**: Perpetrators can use your identity to gain employment, which can impact your credit, benefit capabilities, and taxes, as well as creating extensive potential legal issues down the road.
--   **Unemployment identity theft**: Bad actors can [claim and intercept](https://www.irs.gov/identity-theft-fraud-scams/identity-theft-and-unemployment-benefits){:target="\_blank"} your government benefits.
+-   **Unemployment identity theft**: Bad actors can [claim and intercept](https://www.irs.gov/identity-theft-fraud-scams/identity-theft-and-unemployment-benefits){:target="\_blank"}{:rel="noopener noreferrer"} your government benefits.

 ## Common Identity Theft Warning Signs